mwaugh0328/heterogeneous-agent-trade/README.md

 ### What is HAT?

-The HAT model is a model where aggregete trade arises from the explicit aggregation accross households.
+HAT is a model where aggregete trade arises from the explicit aggregation accross households.

-Households are characterized by the "standard incomplete markets model" where agents face to idiosyncratic productivity and taste shocks and have access to a risk free asset.
-It the model's current formulation, trade in goods follows the Armington tradition (a Ricardian version is in progress) with producers in each country producing a national variety.
-The twist is that households have random utility over these varieties and they make a discrete choice over the varieties to consume in addition to their savings decisions.
+Households live lives similar to the "standard incomplete markets model" where agents face to idiosyncratic productivity and taste shocks (a new part) and have access to a risk free asset.
+Trade in goods follows the Armington tradition  with producers in each country producing a national variety.
+A Ricardian version is in progress.

+The **twist** is that households have random utility over these varieties and they make a discrete choice over the varieties to consume in addition to their savings decisions.
 The explicit aggregation of household-level decisions then determines aggregate trade flows, trade elasticities, and the gains from trade.

-HAT models provide a foundation to systematically think about the distributional affects of trade reforms, their dynamics, and complementary policies to mitigate the downsides of globalization.
+I view HAT (and related models) as providing a foundation to systematically think about the distributional affects of trade reforms, their dynamics, and complementary policies to mitigate the downsides of globalization.

 ---

 ### How?

 The goal here is to provide code and informative notebooks to illustrate how things work.

-Code is in [julia](https://github.com/JuliaLang) and python (needs to be updated) with the goal of implementing things **fast** using transparent and well developed methods.
+The base code is in [julia](https://github.com/JuliaLang) and python (needs to be updated) with the goal of implementing things **fast** using transparent and well developed methods.
 Most the notation in the code tries to closely follow the paper.

 This is still preliminary but below are core elements of the code: